gpeyton/ai-devotional/devotional/index_Q2.md

 The story of John Paton, a missionary who answered God's call to bring the gospel to cannibals in the New Hebrides islands.
 *Hymn*: Send the Light

-## Week 17: Justification
+## Week 17: Original Sin
 **Memory Verse**: "Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ."
 (Romans 5:1)

-### Day 1: What Is Justification?
+### Day 1: What Is That Sinful Nature Which We Inherit from Adam Called?
-*Catechism Q33*: What is justification?
+*Catechism Q36*: What is that sinful nature which we inherit from Adam called?
-*Catechism A*: Justification is an act of God's free grace, wherein he pardoneth all our sins, and accepteth us as righteous in his sight, only for the righteousness of Christ imputed to us, and received by faith alone.
+*Catechism A*: Original sin.
 *Hymn*: Jesus Paid It All

 ### Day 2: Righteousness